Bararda/lights/README.md

 # lights

-## Led Lights controls using Arduino Uno and NodeJS
+## Led Lights controls using an Arduino and NodeJS

 ##### Installation